Tourist Attractions in Bahia: main attractions, beaches and cities

 Dendê Coast

-• Morro de São Paulo: a young destination with numbered beaches, parties and nature.
+• Morro de São Paulo: a vibrant destination with numbered beaches, lively nightlife and stunning natural beauty.

-• Boipeba: Ideal for those seeking tranquillity and unspoilt landscapes.
+• Boipeba is ideal for those seeking tranquillity and unspoilt landscapes.

-• Tinharé Island and Cairu: Hiking trails, ecotourism, diving and local culture.
+• Tinharé Island and Cairu: hiking trails, ecotourism, diving and an insight into the local culture.

 Morro de São Paulo